Home | Facts on Zimbabwe

 near permanent water supplies.

-The leopard is pale yellow-gold with dark spot,
+The leopard is pale yellow-gold with dark spots,

 those on flanks arranged in rosettes.
 Their legs are strongly